d-krupke/AlgLab-WS2425-material/sheets/03_sat/exercises/01_k_centers/README.md

 > [!TIP]
 >
 > <details>
->  <summary>Click here for a hint on how to implement a reasonable heuristic for this problem.</summary>
+> <summary>Click here for a hint on implementing a reasonable heuristic for this problem.</summary>
+>
-> Add the centers one by one.
-Always add a center at the vertex which is most distanced to all already selected centers.
-Stop as soon as you reached $k$ centers.
+> Add centers one by one.
+At each step, select the vertex farthest from all
+> already chosen centers.
+Stop once you have selected $k$ centers.
+To avoid
-> In order not to compute too many shortest paths repeatedly, use networkx to compute all distances in the beginning, e.g., with `nx.all_pairs_dijkstra_path_length`.
+> repeatedly computing shortest paths, use `networkx` to precompute all
+> distances upfront, e.g., with `nx.all_pairs_dijkstra_path_length`.
+>
 > </details>

 > [!TIP]
 >
 > <details>
-> <summary>Click here for a hint on how to implement the decision variant.</summary>
+> <summary>Click here for a hint on implementing the decision variant.</summary>
 >
-> 1. Create a container that maps every vertex to a variable index, which we will use to indicate if this vertex has been selected as center.
+> 1. Create a class for your decision solver that offers a `solve` method which
+>    either returns a solution or `None` if no solution exists.
+> 2. Create a mapping of vertices to variable indices, where each index
+>    indicates if the corresponding vertex is selected as a center.
-> 2. Add an `atmost` constraint on all these variables that at most $k$ of them are allowed to be true.
+> 3. Add an `atmost` constraint to ensure at most $k$ centers are selected.
-> 3. Create an auxiliary function that returns you for a vertex $v$ and a distance $l$ the list of vertices that are in reach of $v$ within $l$.
+> 4. Implement an auxiliary function that, for a vertex $v$ and distance $l$,
+>    returns the list of vertices reachable from $v$ within $l$.
-> 4. Create a `limit_distance` method to you decision solver that takes a distance `l` and adds for every vertex a clause that one of the vertices in range (given by the auxiliary function) needs to be True.
+> 5. Add a `limit_distance` method to your decision solver.
+This method should
+>    take a distance `l` and enforce, for each vertex, that at least one vertex
+>    within the given range (determined by the auxiliary function) is selected
+>    as a center.
+Note that this method can be called repeatedly as long as the
+>    `l` is decreasing.
 >
 > </details>

 > [!TIP]
 >
 > <details>
-> <summary>Click here for a hint on how to implement the optimization variant.</summary>
+> <summary>Click here for a hint on implementing the optimization variant.</summary>
 >
-> 1. Create a sorted list of all the distances that may still be better than the solution of your heuristic.
+> 1. Create a sorted list of all potential objective values (distances).
+> 2. Run your heuristic to obtain an initial incumbent solution.
+> 3. Iterate as follows:
+>    1. Discard all distances that are worse than the incumbent solution.
-> 2. Create a while loop that takes the next best distance in your list and uses the `limit_distance` with it to enforce a solution that has at most this distance.
+>    2. Take the next best distance and use `limit_distance` to enforce a
+>       solution with this maximum distance.
-> 2. Solve the decition variant.
-If it is infeasible, return the pervious solution as the optimal solution.
-Otherwise, save the solution as best solution and do the next loop after poping the last distance.
+>    3. Solve the decision variant.
+>    4. If infeasible, return the current incumbent solution as the optimal
+>       solution.
+>    5. Otherwise, update the incumbent solution.
 >
 > </details>